210927-Reston-UiPath/Goldeneyez-P2/README.md

 <h4>
 <ul>
   * Any additional UX functionality to add to program effectiveness.
+  * Check emails for call backs from recipients.
 </ul>

 <h3>This project will utilize the following tech stacks:</h2>